Use session keys

 -d validAfter=0 \

-The owner of the account of the player needs then to authorize the new session key.
+The owner of the account needs to authorize the new session key.

 "nextAction": {